leireriel/shopping-cart/README.md

 ✔️ Modal at level App (can be reutilizable) -sass for styles

-✔️ The modal is responsive and is prepared to put more types of modals very easily with redux.
+✔️ The modal is responsive and is prepared to put more types of modals very easily with Redux.

 ## 📝 To Do